-There is no evidence to show that performance audit was conducted in 2022 on Government's projects, programs or policies by the Office of the Auditor-General for Kogi State.
+There is no proof indicating that the Office of the Auditor-General for Kogi State conducted performance audit in 2023.

 Performance audit refers to an independent examination of a program, function, operation or the management systems and procedures of a governmental entity to assess whether the entity is achieving economy, efficiency, and effectiveness in the employment of available resources.

-Citizens' Accountability Report for 2022 Not Published Online
+Citizens' Accountability Report for 2023 Not Published Online